-Sustainable Developm Principle ent How does your proposal demonstrate you have met this principle?
+Sustainable Development Principle How does your proposal demonstrate you have met this principle?
 What has been done to better to meet this principle?
-We are required to look beyond the usual short term timescales for financial planning and political cycles and instead plan with the longer term in mind (i.e. 20+ years) Ensure that the LDP and its policies have been subject to an appropriate level of scrutiny Balancing short term need with long term a planning for S Collaboration Working together other partners to deliver objectives for improvement to achieve this am.
-It is subject to scrutiny Any observations offered by Committee will be taken into account as part of the submission process to Welsh Government.
+U Long-term Balancing short term need with ong term and olanning for We are required to look beyond the usual short term timescales for financial planning and political cycles and instead plan with the longer term in mind (i.e. 20+ years) The LDP covers the period 2011-21.
+The Council's Development Management function which makes planning decisions seeks to implement the policies of the LDP which promotes sustainable development.
+By its nature, therefore, it cannot look beyond the next five year period but the SA/SEA of the LDP would have ensured consideration of the impact on future generations.
+Ensure that the LDP and its policies have been subject to an appropriate level of scrutiny Collaboration objectives Working together with other partners to deliver Monmouthshire's Planning Service believes in working with its customers (which include not just applicants but the public, other Council departments, other local authorities, third sector agencies and businesses) to improve its offer to its customers to meet their needs.
+This APR identifies areas for improvement to achieve this am.
+It is subject to scrutiny and endorsement by Members of both the Council's Economy & Development Select Committee and Planning Committee.
+Members and officers of the Council have a specific interest in the subject to ensure that sustainable forms of development are developed in Monmouthshire.
+Any observations offered by Committee will be taken into account as part of the submission process to Welsh Government.

-Sustainable Development Principle How does your proposal demonstrate you have met this principle?
+Sustainable Developme Principle How does your proposal demonstrate you have met this principle?
 What has been done to better to meet this principle?
-Involvement Involving those with an interest and seeking their views Who are the stakeholders who will be affected by your proposal?
-Have they been involved?
-The APR is subject to consultation with Members of the Economy & Development Select Committee and Planning Committee whose Members have a specific interest in the subject, as well as senior officers of the Council.
-As above.
-Prevention Putting resources into preventing problems etting worse The APR's aim is to identify areas for improvement in the Planning Service and to initiate actions for meaningful improvement.
+Involving those with a interest and seeking the views The APR is subject to consultation with Members of the As above.
+Putting resources into preventing problems problems The APR's aim is to identify areas for improvement in the Planning Service and to initiate actions for meaningful improvement.
 This would provide the basis for timelier decisions to secure much needed sustainable development.
 Taking timely and reasonable enforcement action against inappropriate development can reduce impact on local amenity and health.
-N/A Integration Positively impacting on people, economy and environment enefit all three There is space to describe impacts on people, economy and environment under the Wellbeing Goals above, so instead focus here on how you will better integrate them and balance any competing impacts The work undertaken by the development management service directly relates to promoting and ensuring sustainable development and its three areas: environment, economy and society.
-Improvements to the DM process would facilitate the implementation of the LDP which has been subject to a Sustainability Assessment that balances the impacts on Social, Economic and Environmental factors.
+N/A Positively impacting o people, economy ar environmen and trying to benefit all three The work undertaken by the development management service directly relates to promoting and ensuring Improvements to the DM process would facilitate the implementation of the LDP which has been subject to a Sustainability Assessment that balances the impacts on Social, Economic and Environmental factors.